 Aside from its incredible location and fantastic feel and level of service, I loved Hotel Erwin for the efforts it makes to give back to the community that surrounds it.
 Through its aptly named “Erwin Gives Back” program, Hotel Erwin supports initiatives like Venice Community Housing, Venice Arts and the Boys and Girls Club of Venice, so you know the dollars you spend through your stay go further than the walls you spend them in.
-Read all about it here, and when you book your stay at Hotel Erwin, be sure to tell them Addicted sent you!

 Enjoy the beach vibes at…